Locality in Residuated-Lattice Structures: Hanf Locality

 \begin{thm}[Hanf's Theorem for Residuated Lattices] Let $M,N$ be finite $\CP$-models over a well-connected residuated bounded lattice $A$, $d$ be the strict $\bot$-threshold distance and $k\in\omega$.
-We define the sequence $\langle r_j\rangle_{j\leq k}$ recursively by $r_0=0$ and $r_{j+1}=3r_j+1$.
-Let $e$ be the maximum size of the $r_k$-sphere in $M$ and $N$ and suppose that for each $r\leq r_k$ and sphere type $\iota$ either $i.$ or $ii.$ holds:\begin{enumerate}[label=\roman*.] \item $M$ and $N$ have the same number of elements that $r$-realise $\iota$. \item Both $M$ and $N$ have more than $k\cdot e$ elements that $r$-realise $\iota$. \end{enumerate} Then $M\equiv^s_k N$. \end{thm} \begin{proof} We are able to essentially follow the textbook proof for the classical case (e.g. Ebbinghaus and Flum \cite[Theorem 1.4.1]{EbbinghausFlum95:Finmodeltheory} or \cite[Theorem 4.24]{Libkin04:Elementsfinmod}.
+We define the sequence $\langle r_j\rangle_{j\leq k}$ by $r_j=(3^j-1)/2$.
+Let $e$ be the maximum size of the $r_k$-spheres of each element in $M$ and $N$ and suppose that for each $r\leq r_k$ and isomorphism type $\iota$ either $i.$ or $ii.$ holds:\begin{enumerate}[label=\roman*.] \item $M$ and $N$ have the same number of elements that $r$-realise $\iota$. \item Both $M$ and $N$ have more than $k\cdot e$ elements that $r$-realise $\iota$. \end{enumerate} Then $M\equiv^s_k N$. \end{thm} \begin{proof} We are able to essentially follow the textbook proof for the classical case (e.g. Ebbinghaus and Flum \cite[Theorem 1.4.1]{EbbinghausFlum95:Finmodeltheory} or \cite[Theorem 4.24]{Libkin04:Elementsfinmod}).
 We show that $\langle I_j\rangle_{j\leq k}$ is a b\&f-system from $M$ and $N$ where we define: